GPS Tracking Laws By State in 2025

 Indiana

-Indiana didn’t have specific vehicle tracking legislation up until 2023 when Senate Bill 83 was passed.
-Now, under Indiana Code 35-46-8.5-1, it’s illegal to track someone with a GPS device without their consent.
+Indiana didn’t have specific vehicle tracking legislation until 2023, when Senate Bill 83 was passed.
+Now, since 2024, under Indiana Code 35-46-8.5-1, it’s illegal to track someone or their property with a GPS device without their written consent.

 Iowa

-Iowa Code 708.11A makes it illegal to put a GPS tracker on another person or object without a legitimate purpose or consent.
+Iowa Code 708.11A makes it illegal to put a GPS tracker on another person or their property without a legitimate purpose or consent.
+However, state law does consider conducting business as a legitimate reason to use GPS tracking, therefore allowing it.

 Kansas